 The Lipscomb University College of Education, through the college’s Ayers Institute for Teacher Learning and Innovation, has begun development of what are expected to be Lipscomb’s first free MOOCs (massive open online courses).
-The 10 MOOCs will prepare teachers to change their instruction by implementing Common Core State Standards into their classroom curriculum.
+The 10 MOOCs will prepare teachers to change their instruction by implementing the Tennessee Academic Standards into their classroom curriculum.
 The first three MOOCs are expected to be available by September.

 The MOOCs will be financed through a $571,000 grant from the Governor’s Innovation Fund of the Tennessee Higher Education Commission, which funded the development of several other MOOCs across the state in 2013.
 Increased development of MOOCs statewide is a part of Gov. Bill Haslam’s “Drive to 55” initiative to enhance Tennesseans’ access to higher education.

-Lipscomb is expected to be the only university in the state offering MOOCs focused on Common Core standards and one of only two Nashville universities offering them in education topics at this time.
+Lipscomb is expected to be the only university in the state offering MOOCs focused on the state standards and one of only two Nashville universities offering them in education topics at this time.